• Skip to primary navigation

 A slice of vegan baked oatmeal on a plate surrounded by strawberries and blueberries, and being drizzled with maple syrup.

-Oats - I use old fashioned rolled oats because I like a slightly chewier texture, but feel free to use quick-cook oats if you prefer.
-Use gluten free oats if needed.
+Oats - I use old fashioned rolled oats because I like a slightly chewier texture, but feel free to use quick oats if you prefer.
+Use gluten-free oats if needed.
+I don't recommend using steel cut oats as they won't soak up as much liquid.

-Dairy-free milk - Use your favourite (oat, almond, coconut, soy, cashew etc...).
+Non-dairy milk - Use your favourite (almond milk, oat, coconut, soy, cashew etc...).
 I've used soy here simply because it's what I had.
 You can even make your own, like my quick DIY Hemp Milk.

 Blueberries - These add a great flavour punch to the oats, and help you get in your daily servings of fruits and veggies.
 I like blueberries because they're versatile, but you can use any berries.
 Strawberries, blackberries and raspberries all work really well.